 Multiple Monitors Increase Your Productivity

-Using two or more monitors allows you to open all of your documents at once and see them clearly without having to scroll down pages or search through documents for information.
+Using two or more monitors in work from home setup allows you to open all of your documents at once and see them clearly without having to scroll down pages or search through documents for information.

 This makes it much easier for writers who want to quickly find the right word without having to scroll through pages of text just to find one word they need to use in their article/blog post/report etc. It also makes life much easier for graphic designers who can see all of their designs at once without having to scroll to find various designs.